-About This Banana Bread with Sour Cream
+About This Moist Banana Bread with Sour Cream Recipe

-A few years ago, when I developed recipes for my cookbook, Weeknight Baking, I was determined to find the best banana bread recipe.
+A few years ago, when I developed recipes for my cookbook, Weeknight Baking, I was determined to find the best banana bread loaf recipe.
 I tried simple and beloved recipes like Joanne Chang’s Flour Bakery banana bread, and recipes with complicated techniques like making banana syrup for the bread.
 I’m not going to lie—comparing them all to one another as a tough task (my friend Erika actually does something similar over on her blog).
 They were all good in different ways!
 But I did come out with one conclusion: my favorite banana bread recipes all used sour cream.

 What Does Sour Cream Do To Banana Bread?